 This blog focuses on the basics of computer-mediated instruction in terms of the dichotomy of transmissive (authoritarian) education versus that of a transformative one (democratic).
 Whenever I present on this topic at conferences, participants share that they or their peers have also encountered and endured transmissive online courses.
 I wonder how big the problem really is.
-Since first encountering this problem in an online course in 2012, I have dedicated my research efforts on addressing it.
+Since first encountering this problem in 2012 as a doctoral student, I’ve dedicated my research efforts on addressing it.

 Transmissive vs. Transformative

-Critical pedagogies, Ignatian pedagogy, a community of inquiry (COI), and Freirean praxis, place the human in a real-world context as much as possible through learning experiences and reflection.
+Critical pedagogies (e.g., Ignatian pedagogy and Freirean praxis) place the human in a real-world context as much as possible through learning experiences and reflection.
 The goal being transformative learning experiences instead of transmissive ones that use the antiquated banking model of education where the teacher deposits knowledge for the student to withdraw (Bradshaw, 2017).
 A good example of transformative learning is Ignatian pedagogy that advocates for context, experience, action, reflection, and evaluation (Korth, 1993).

-Interactions for transformative learning are active, authentic, constructive, cooperative, and intentional.
+Classroom interactions for transformative learning align with constructivism.
+“Meaningful learning, as opposed to reproductive learning, is active, constructive, intentional, authentic, and collaborative (Jonassen, 2009, p.49).”
 Hooks (1994) called this humanity-affirming location of possibility.
 The design of interaction treatments online doesn’t rely solely on synchronous sessions through web hosting with everyone present.
 Instead, the goal of high-quality online instruction is to avoid passive learning that requires little cognitive engagement.
 A good example of a transformative learning activity would be a student (or group) project where students provide each other with authentic feedback.

 Are we teaching machines to learn better than we teach humans?Embed from Getty Images

-I recently read an introductory book about artificial intelligence (AI).
-I was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
-If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we need to focus on providing human interactions in online courses.
+I recently read an introductory book about artificial intelligence (AI) and was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
+If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we should focus on providing human interactions in online courses.

 Through trial and error, AI has developed heuristics to address robots’ interaction with the environment such as the symbol grounding problem, where symbols are meaningless unless they’re grounded within a real-world context.
 For example, the Skydio R1 drone may become the ultimate selfie as it maps its environment using GPS, cameras, and other sensors.
 How often are instructors grounding the instructional content into the lifeworld of human learners?